 Section 3.
 Individuals are entitled to one vote, even though they may be serving in more than one position.

+Section 4.
+The general membership votes to

+a.
+Elect officers

+b.
+Approve the MCCPTA budget

+c.
+Approve MCCPTA bylaws

+d.
+Approve MCCPTA advocacy priorities

 Article XII – General Membership Meetings

 Section 1.
 Regular meetings of this council PTA shall be held during the year, the time to be fixed by the board of directors at its first meeting of the fiscal year. _10____ (number) days’ notice shall be given to the membership of any change of date.
 Meetings will be canceled following the inclement weather school closing policy for the county.
+These meetings will be held on the fourth Tuesday of the month unless otherwise indicated by the MCCPTA board of directors.

 Section 2.
 Special general membership meetings of this council PTA may be called by the president or by a majority of the board of directors, __5_____ (number) days notice given.